 Scientists in Berkeley, California conducted a similar study in 2019 to that of Huazhong University and they found a degradable plastic that could disintegrate in acid and then reform, called poly(diketoenamine) or PDK.

 On par with the Huazhong University study, the Berkeley scientists found that the degradable plastic is less harmful to the environment and a contributory factor towards waste reduction.
 According to their study: “The ease with which poly(diketoenamine)s can be manufactured, used, recycled and re-used—without losing value—points to new directions in designing sustainable polymers with minimal environmental impact.”
+With this said, the expertise of a reputable Plastics Consultant may be necessary.

 According to the Independent, The Californian scientists reported that PDK could be recreated and even “upcycled” into a higher quality material.
 But for this to have a far-reaching impact, the current recycling infrastructure would need to be changed and adapted.